olegyurchenko/AndroidCryptoNotes/README.md

 The *CryptoNotes* application allows you to encrypt / decrypt any text with AES (Advanced Encryption Standard) algorithm.

-The resulting encrypted test can already be stored, sent by mail or share.
+The resulting encrypted test can already be stored, sent by mail or stored in the cloud.

-Encryption / decryption is compatible with the OpenSSL utility.,
+Encryption / decryption is compatible with the OpenSSL utility.

 The encryption result will be similar to running openssl utilities:
 ```shell